Drug Addiction Relapse: Now What?

 1. Acceptance

-Recovery is never easy but don’t be too hard on yourself and know that you’ll get back on track again.
+The recovery process is never easy but don’t be too hard on yourself and know that you’ll get back on track again with some self-care and addiction coping skills.

 2. Speak Up

-If you are in the emergency room or hospital because of your addiction, tell your doctor about your current drug use so they can provide appropriate treatment options.
+If you are in the emergency room or hospital because of your addiction, tell your doctor about your current drug use and cravings so they can provide appropriate treatment options.

 If you have legal charges, call the court and ask about getting rehab instead of incarceration or jail time so you can receive help for both your addiction and underlying mental illness(es).